apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Libvirt Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

-CloudStack uses libvirt for managing virtual machines.
+CloudStack uses libvirt for managing Instances.
 Therefore it is vital that libvirt is configured correctly.
 Libvirt is a dependency of cloud-agent and should already be installed.